Phoenix Creditor HarassmentLawyers

 When you walk into our office at The Gavel, you are taking the first steps toward peace of mind and financial freedom.
-We have been protecting clients from creditor harassment for more than 20 years, and we know what it takes to properly serve clients undergoing bankruptcy, debt collection harassment, and other financial difficulties.
+We have been protecting clients from creditor harassment for many years, and we know what it takes to properly serve clients undergoing debt collection harassment, bankruptcy, and other financial difficulties.
 Unlike larger firms, we make it a point to communicate with you personally, give you time and space to ask questions, and make sure you’re always in the loop.

 Collections Tactics: What a Collector Can & Cannot Do